zjuluolun/BEVPlace/README.md

 # Evaluate your own data
-Organize your own data following the description in [data.md](./data/data.md) and custom you dataloader following kitti_dataset.py.
+Organize your data following the description in [data.md](./data/data.md) and customize your dataloader following kitti_dataset.py.
 Then evaluate the performance with the script main.py

 <!-- # Results
 Here are some experimental results on large-scale datasets.